Jimmy Butler Player Props: Heat vs. 76ers

-Jimmy Butler and his Miami Heat teammates will take the court versus the Philadelphia 76ers on Monday at 7:00 PM ET.
+The Miami Heat, Jimmy Butler included, match up versus the Philadelphia 76ers on Wednesday at 7:30 PM ET.

-Let's dive into the prop bets available for Butler, using stats and trends to make good predictions.
+In this article, we dig into Butler's available prop bets, providing stats to help you figure out the best wagers to make.

 Jimmy Butler Prop Bets vs. the 76ers